- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 - Offer positions for pay, not just for equity; see Compensation and Fees below.

-- Provide clearly defined organization and position descriptions in CATLink.
+- Provide clearly defined organization and position descriptions in Handshake.

-Those ventures who cannot meet these guidelines may contact the CCPA at a later stage to discuss access to services.
+Those ventures who cannot meet these guidelines may contact the SCC at a later stage to discuss access to services.

 Job Offer Guidelines